WHAT IS CREAMMA?

 How many grower/cultivator licenses will be issued?

 37 grower/cultivator licenses will be issued during the first two years of legal sales.
 This limit does not apply to micro licenses.
-The CRC will determine the maximum number of licenses for other classes of operators.

 How long will a cannabis license be effective for?